silnrsi/font-arab-tools/documentation/developer/developer.md

 ### Naskh, Kano-style

 These two fonts could potentially use the same codebase as each other in the future.
 However, Alkalami has many swash tailed glyphs that Ruwudu did not need.
-At this point the two fonts have the same character set.
+At this point the two fonts have the same character set, and `copycommon-ra` is used only to manage utility files in the repos.

 - `master.feax` - Master source file for OpenType logic.
 Many/most of the classes have been hand-generated and might benefit from moving to autogenerated classes.